cossacklabs/themis/.github/ISSUE_TEMPLATE/bug_report.md

    - [ ] built from source

 **Additional context**
 Add any other context about the problem here.
+Example project, if you can make and share it.